Timothy Hallinan (politician)

-Timothy Hallinan (born April 28, 1945) is an American politician and a Republican member of the Wyoming House of Representatives for District 32 for the term starting January 10, 2017.
+Timothy Hallinan (born April 28, 1945) is an American politician who served as a Republican member of the Wyoming House of Representatives for District 32 from January 10, 2017 to January 2023.

 Career

 Hallinan is a retired physician who previously served in the Wyoming House of Representatives from 2007 until 2011.

 Elections

 2016

 After incumbent Republican Representative Norine Kasperik announced her retirement, Hallinan declared his candidacy for the seat.
 He faced Republicans Don Dihle, Jarik Dudley, and Grant Lindblom in the primary.
 Hallinan won the primary with 42% of the vote.
 He ran unopposed in the general election.